etna-alternance/quixote-doc/Foreword.md

 Welcome to Quixote's getting started guide!

-Quixote is a Python-based front-end for scripting automated tests.
+Quixote is a Python-based front-end for scripting automated tests (and more).

 ## How to read this guide